Ixhag/Python-Tools/README.md

 # Python Tools

 A small collection of Python command-line tools.

-- **Drip Writer**: types out text you paste into it, into any window, with randomized human-like pauses between keystrokes.
+- **Drip Writer**: types out text you paste into it, into any window, with randomized pauses between keystrokes.
-- **AI Solver**: reads math and quiz questions off your screen with an AI model and fills in the answers for you.
+- **AI Solver**: reads questions off your screen with an AI model and fills in the answers for you.

 All commands below are typed into the command line:
 - **Windows:** press the Start button, type `Terminal`, and open it.